STAT540-UBC/STAT540-UBC.github.io/seminars/seminars_winter_2021/seminar4/sm04_data_and_dplyr.md

 associated papers in which they detail data acquisition and analysis methods.

-To simplify things for its users, GEO has four basic entitys that act as containers for different types of data.
+To simplify things for its users, GEO has four basic entities that act as containers for different types of data.
 The four main types are:

 **GSM** - stores data associated with a single sample, and additional info about how the data was collected